Searching for an ultimate guide to mobile game marketing?

 Best Ad Networks for Acquiring Players

-According to AppsFlyer’s newest Performance Index, the top ad networks for acquiring players who retain are:
+According to AppsFlyer’s most recent Performance Index, the top ad networks for acquiring high-quality players more likely to give you high retention are:

 - Google Ads